Check it out for yourself. I think the vast majority are for sale in 2013!

 With interest, the amount owed by the Raiders on its loans now totals $124.8 million, according to a financial statement for the coliseum authority, as revenue from the stadium hasn’t generated enough to cover all costs.
 Taxpayers must continue repaying the original debt, which with refinancings now totals about $145 million, according to financial records.

 Team’s PaymentsThe team pays $525,000 a year, along with 50 percent of the take from concessions and parking, for interest on the loan, Trask said.
 The outstanding principal is secured by the Raiders’ 20-acre headquarters and training facility near Oakland International Airport.
 The property would revert to public ownership if the team left town.
 The Raiders also will pay about $1.5 million in 2012 in rent and other revenue unrelated to the loan.
 Since 1995, the team has paid “hundreds of millions” from seat-license fees, premium seating and other building revenue, she said.

 “Every year we pay a tremendous amount of money, some of which is deemed repayment, some of which is revenue they receive as a result of us playing in the facility,” Trask said.
 “When you add together everything the city and county received pursuant to our agreement and through the past 17 years, it’s literally hundreds of millions.”

 New StadiumWhen Davis died last year, ownership of the team went to his widow, Carol, and son, Mark, who became the general manager.
 Mark Davis told the NFL Network in October that the coliseum is beyond repair and the Raiders’ best option would involve staying in Oakland and building a new stadium at the present site.
 While the team has talked with the 49ers, it has no plans to share a venue, he said.

-said in October.
+“I think there’s a very strong recognition that they need a new stadium,” NFL Commissioner Roger Goodell said in October.
 “They are complicated projects.
 They have not only financing challenges, but how you do it in the context of the overall development and priorities of the community.”

-It generated an upfront payment of $15 million that was used to help fund stadium improvements, said Rebecca Kaplan, a member of the city council who was elected in 2008, long after the financial arrangement to bring the Raiders back.
+In 1998, the city entered a separate interest-rate swap, tied to the coliseum debt, with Goldman Sachs Group Inc. (GS) It generated an upfront payment of $15 million that was used to help fund stadium improvements, said Rebecca Kaplan, a member of the city council who was elected in 2008, long after the financial arrangement to bring the Raiders back.
 Swaps are contractual exchanges of interest payments designed to insulate a borrower against surges in yields that rise and fall with market rates.